Ms. Masserant's 5th Grade

 Important notice about English Tests: Students will not receive a study guide for English tests.
 To study, they need to review their notes; they can practice any of the exercises that are in the lessons; review the end of the unit review problems from the book (they have the answers in their ELA notebook); worksheets they did for homework; and/or use the online review games.
 To use the online review game, go to www.voyagesinenglish.com.
 Once you are there go to parent and student resources and then select grade 5.
 Students then click the correct unit that they will be tested on.
 We will also play the review game in class, so they will be familiar on how to navigate the website.

-We will be starting Ch.
-10 this week which we will be learning more about the Eucharist.
+On Monday, we will read and discuss the Easter Triduum.
+On Tuesday, we will read and discuss Easter.
+On Wednesday, my class is planning Mass.
+Join us for Mass at 8:15am.
+Alex is reading the 1st reading; Maddie Moore is reading the petitions; Gabe, Belle, and Kiley are altar serving; and Jackson and Trey are bringing up the gifts.
+On Thursday, the students will be taking the Unit 2 Test.
+They received the study guide for it this past Friday and we also did the review in the book on this past Friday.
 For extra study practice, your child can go to religion.sadlierconnect.com.
 Click on the purple box (Sadlier Religion Resources), scroll towards the bottom and select We Believe Project Disciple K-6.
 From there, click on the We Believe, Grade 5.
 Once you click that, there are study guide options and games and study aids for each chapter of each unit.

-We will be starting Ch.
-6. We will be learning about the three Early English Settlements.
-This chapter has only three sections so it's very short.
+On Monday, we will be taking the Ch.
+9 Test.
+On Tuesday, we start Ch.
+10. Ch.
+10 is about Tensions between the Colonies and Great Britain which will then lead us in to the creating of the Declaration of Independence.
 If your student doesn't finish the assigned section in class, it's their responsibility to finish it at home.
 If they forgot how to log in, the log-in information is below.
 Any questions, please don't hesitate to contact me.

 To log on to TCI, you must put masserant for the teacher username.
 The student's username is their first name and their passwords are school.
 Please email me if there is an issue.